-The Population Methodology used Illinois' current and projected population growth rates to develop a population to commercial service operations ratio that reflects comparable growth patterns between the two variables.
-Population growth rates were obtained for each county in Illinois from Woods and Poole Economics Inc. The county population growth rates were applied to base year commercial service operations to develop operation forecasts for the 20-year planning horizon.
-The Population Methodology assumes the population to commercial service operations ratio will remain constant through the planning horizon.
-The results of the Population Methodology commercial service operations forecasts are presented in comparison with the other commercial service operations forecast methodologies in Figure 7.11 and Table 7.7.
+The Population Methodology uses Illinois' current and projected county population growth rates to estimate a population to GA operations ratio that reflects comparable growth patterns between the two variables.
+Population growth rates were obtained for each county in Illinois from Woods and Poole Economics Inc. The county population growth rates were applied to each airport's 2019 GA operations to estimate activity for the 20-year planning horizon.

-The Per Capita Personal Income (PCPI) Methodology used Illinois' current and projected PCPI, as reported by Woods and Poole Economics Inc., to develop a PCPI to commercial service operations ratio that reflects comparable growth factors between the two variables.
-The projected PCPI growth rates for each county in Illinois was applied to the airport base year commercial operations to develop operation forecasts for the 20-year planning horizon.
-The PCPI Methodology assumes that the PCPI to commercial service operations ratio will remain constant through the planning horizon.
-The results of the PCPI Methodology commercial service operations forecasts are presented in comparison with the other commercial service operations forecast methodologies in Figure 7.11 and Table 7.7.
+The PCPI Methodology uses Illinois counties' current and projected PCPI as reported by Woods and Poole Economics Inc. to develop a PCPI to GA operations ratio that reflects comparable growth factors between the two variables.
+The projected PCPI growth rates for each county in Illinois were applied to the airport base year GA operations to develop operation forecasts for the 20-year planning horizon.

-The Socioeconomic Blend Methodology averages the Population and PCPI methodologies to develop a growth rate.
-The Socioeconomic Blend methodology captures growth rates based on both population and PCPI trends in Illinois counties.
-The blended growth rate for each county is applied to airport base year commercial service operations to develop operations forecasts for the 20-year planning horizon.
-The Socioeconomic Blend Methodology assumes that the ratio between commercial service operations and blended socioeconomic growth rate will remain constant through the planning horizon.
-The results of the Socioeconomic Blend Methodology commercial service operations forecasts are presented in comparison with the other commercial service operations forecast methodologies in Figure 7.11 and Table 7.7.
+The Socioeconomic Blend Methodology averages the Population and PCPI methodologies to develop a growth rate by county.
+The Socioeconomic Blend methodology captures individual county growth rates based on both population and PCPI trends.
+The blended growth rate for each county was applied to airport base year GA operations to develop GA operation forecasts for the 20-year planning horizon.